Quicr/quicr-protocol-spec/moq-arch.md

 * QuicR allows publishers to associate a priority with objects.
-Priorities can help the delivery network and the subscribers to make decisions about resiliency, latency,drops etc. Priorities can used to set relative importance between different qualities for layered video encoding, for example.
+Priorities can help the delivery network and the subscribers to make decisions about resiliency, latency, drops etc. Priorities can used to set relative importance between different qualities for layered video encoding, for example.